 Self-service search for Machines

-This view provides the important performance metrics related to machines, such as,
+The Machines self-service view provides the important performance metrics related to machines.

 - Sustained CPU Spikes: Number of CPU spikes in the selected time period.
 Each CPU spike refers to sustained CPU utilization above the threshold of 80% for 5 min or more.